michalochman/SilverStripe-Behaviour-Testing-Framework/README.md

 `admin_url` and `login_url` should not be changed unless you customized them somehow.

-Optional `screenshot_path` variable is used to store screenshot of a last know state of a failed step.
+Optional `screenshot_path` variable is used to store screenshot of a last known state of a failed step.
 It defaults to whatever is returned by PHP's `sys_get_temp_dir()`.
 Screenshot names within that directory consist of feature file filename and line number that failed.